Libyans fail to agree new government

 BATTLE FOR SIRTE

 NTC forces and NATO warplanes also attacked Sirte, Gaddafi's birthplace.
-Fighters launched rockets from the city's southern entrance and traded fire with Gaddafi loyalists holed up in a conference center.
+Fighters launched rockets from the city's southern entrance and traded fire with Gaddafi loyalists holed up in a conference centre.

 "The situation is very dangerous.
 There are so many snipers and all the types of weapons you can imagine," said fighter Mohamed Abdullah as rockets whooshed through the air and black smoke rose above the city.